LSSTDESC/CLMM/CONTRIBUTING.md

 	conda install -c conda-forge firefox  # Need a browser to view jupyter notebooks
 ```

+Note, for regular contributions and use, we recommend adding `module load python` to your `~/.bashrc` so you have anaconda installed every time you log in.
+You will subseqeuntly also want to be in the correct environment whenever working with `clmm`, which means running `source activate clmmenv` at the start of each session.

 You can now go through the steps in the Requirements section of README.md.
 Note, you'll need to separately install cluster-toolkit in the current version of CLMM.
 Since cluster-toolkit has a gsl dependency, you'll also need gsl.

 ```bash